In 2008, a young man was driving along a country road when

 damage.
 He is enrolled in college classes, and is my student in Anatomy and

-face the day, and work towards his goal.
-Can you say the same?
-I can’t.
+Physiology.
+His goal is to become a practitioner in a medical field.
 His story isn’t’ unique, or the worst story either.
 There are thousands of injured Vets trying to get along every day.
 Some make it, some don’t.
 Some could probably do better than they do, and some can never achieve their former goals due to massive destruction of body, mind or both.

 In some circles this is called “The Butcher’s Bill”.
 Personally, I don’t think the end was worth the means.
 So I ask “how did we get into this mess”, and “how do we get out”?
 I know the answer to both of these questions, and my vote this November will be the way I respond.
 In the meantime, I am working with a couple of the “wounded warriors”, trying in some small way to make right the wrongs perpetrated on them.